Dowakiin/Advanced-Information-Retrival-WS24-25-Group22/readme.md

 ### Project Structure
 ___
+##### Preprocessing the Data
+The data has to be downloaded manually from [Hugging Face](https://huggingface.co).
+Save the dataset [mbien/recipe_nlg](https://huggingface.co/datasets/mbien/recipe_nlg) in a directory "./dataset/" and name it "full_data.csv".
+The rest will be preprocessed automatically when starting [app.py](app.py) for the first time.
+Also, the models will be saved locally during the first run for computational efficiency.

 ##### Starting the Program
 The program entrypoint is in [app.py](app.py).
 Therefore, to start the program, navigate to the root directory of this project and type the following command into the terminal: